ClintH/interactivity/audio/thing/README.md

-# recent
+# thing

 This sketch slightly decouples sound input with response.
 It also uses the canvas to draw, rather than manipulating DOM elements like the other examples.
+It uses a generic `remote` to receive processed audio.

 In this model, the characteristics of sound affect an object: 'Thing'.
 Changes are incremental or decremental, allowing a natural fluidity to the response.